zdravkov/kendo-docs/api/framework/datasource.md

 ### schema `Object`

-The configuration used to parse the remote sevice response.
+The configuration used to parse the remote service response.

 #### Example - specify the schema of the remote service